GoogleChrome/developer.chrome.com/site/en/docs/web-platform/conditional-focus/index.md

 When a web app starts capturing a tab or a window, the browser faces a decision—should the captured surface be brought to the forefront, or should the capturing page remain focused?
 The answer depends on the reason for calling `getDisplayMedia()`, and on the surface the user ends up selecting.

-Consider a hypothetical video conferencing web app.
+Consider a **hypothetical** video conferencing web app.
 By reading `track.getSettings().displaySurface` and potentially examining the [Capture Handle], the video conferencing web app can understand what the user chose to share.
 Then:

-- If the captured tab or window can be remotely controlled, **keep the video conference in focus**.
+- If the captured tab or window can be remotely controlled, keep the video conference in focus.
-- Otherwise, **focus the captured tab or window**.
+- Otherwise, focus the captured tab or window.

 In the example above, the video conferencing web app would retain focus if sharing a slides deck, allowing the user to remotely flip through the slides; but if the user chose to share a text editor, the video conferencing web app would immediately switch focus to the captured tab or window.